joysmith/Express-by-Robert_Bunch/README.md

    npm install helmet request  --save
 ```

-8. Place the module and use them in layout in following order
+8. Place the module and use the layout in following order

 ```